-- 3.8 'Profit' for the purpose of section 853(4) comprises: - (a) 'gains', as defined in the Accounting Standards Board's 'Statement of Principles for Financial Reporting' and 'income' as defined in the IASB's Conceptual Framework and Section 2 of FRS 102International Accounting Standards Board's 'Framework' which both convey (with different wording) increases in ownership interest not resulting from contributions from owners; and - (b) other amounts which are profits as a matter of law, or which are treated as profits, including: - (i) gratuitous contributions of assets from owners in their capacity as such; and - (ii) an amount taken to a so-called 'merger reserve' reflecting the extent that relief is obtained under sections 611 or 612 of the Act from the requirement to recognise a share premium account.
+- 3.8 'Profit' for the purpose of section 853(4) comprises: - (a) the excess of income over expenses as defined in the IASB's Conceptual Framework and Section 2 of FRS 102 which conveys increases in ownership interest not resulting from contributions from owners.
+Such amounts may be included in profit or loss or in other comprehensive income or directly in equity in accordance with applicable accounting standards; and - (b) other amounts which are profits as a matter of law, or which are treated as profits, including: - (i) gratuitous contributions of assets from owners in their capacity as such; and - (ii) an amount taken to a so-called 'merger reserve' reflecting the extent that relief is obtained under sections 611 or 612 of the Act from the requirement to recognise a share premium account.